-This ensures that vessels enter Australia at a location that has appropriate facilities and personnel to manage the biosecurity risks to an acceptable level.
+This ensures that vessels enter Australia at a location with appropriate facilities and personnel to manage the biosecurity risks to an acceptable level.

 FPOE for vessels

-This map provides details of all the department’s FPOEs for vessels.
+This map provides details of all the FPOEs for vessels.

-Please be aware that there have been changes to the determination of ports that may impact what classes of vessels and goods are permitted to arrive at an FPOE.
+There have been changes to the determinations of ports that may impact what classes of vessels and goods are permitted to arrive at an FPOE.
 It is the obligation of a vessel’s master, owner or agent to ensure the vessel complies with FPOE determinations.
-Please see the determination for each port for current permissions.
-Links to determinations are provided in the map above and in a text-only version of the ports.
+Please see the determination for each port for current permissions and biosecurity entry points.

-- submitting mandatory pre-arrival reporting using the Maritime Arrivals Reporting System MARS
+- submit mandatory pre-arrival reporting using the Maritime and Aircraft Reporting System (MARS)

-International vessels must comply with the permissions and conditions contained on the FPOE determination.
+International vessels must comply with the permissions and conditions contained in the relevant FPOE determinations.
 Each determination lists:

-- permissions for particular classes of vessels or goods that may be landed at the port
+- permissions for particular classes of vessel that may berth, or goods that may be unloaded at the port

 - any conditions associated with the port as a first point of entry.

-The master, owner or agent of the vessel must ensure the goods that are onboard are only landed at ports that are determined as FPOEs for those goods, unless permission has been granted under section 146 of the Biosecurity Act.
+If you are the master, owner or agent of the vessel, you must ensure the goods onboard are able to be unloaded at your destination port.
+This is unless you have been granted permission under section 146 of the Biosecurity Act.

-Further information about landing goods at a non-first point of entry for those goods.
+Read more about unloading goods at a non-first point of entry for those goods.

-BEPs are designated areas within the port where specific classes of vessels or goods must be landed in order to appropriately manage their biosecurity risks.
-These goods require additional infrastructure and procedures to manage the risks associated with their arrival.
+BEPs are designated areas within the port where specific classes of vessels must arrive or goods must be unloaded.
+This is so their biosecurity risks can be appropriately managed.
+These vessels and goods require additional infrastructure and procedures to manage the risks associated with their arrival.

-If a BEP has been designated on a first point of entry determination, all specified vessels or goods must arrive at, or be brought directly to the BEP on arrival into the port.
+If a BEP has been designated in a first point of entry determination, all specified vessels or goods must arrive at, or be brought directly to, the BEP when you arrive into the port.

 Ports that do not have a determination under section 229 of the Biosecurity Act are classed as non-first points of entry.
 These ports have not been assessed against the FPOE Biosecurity Standards and may not have appropriate infrastructure or processes in place to manage biosecurity risks.

-Agents or masters of vessels intending to moor at a non-first point of entry must first apply to the department for permission under subsection 247(2) of the Biosecurity Act.
-Agents or masters of vessels intending to visit non first points of entry ports as subsequent ports of call in their itinerary must also have subsection 247(3) permission for those visits.
+If you are an agent or master of a vessel intending to moor at a non-first point of entry, you must first apply for permission under subsection 247(2) of the Biosecurity Act.
+Agents or masters of vessels intending to visit non-first points of entry ports as subsequent ports of call in their itinerary must also have subsection 247(3) permission for those visits.

-Vessels wishing to moor at a non-first point of entry must submit an application using MARS at least 10 working days prior to arrival at the non-first point of entry.
+To moor at a non-first point of entry, you must submit an application using MARS at least 10 working days prior to arrival at the non-first point of entry.

 Cruise and military vessels may submit their applications and itineraries earlier.
 Cruise vessels should also submit non-first point of entry applications to the Maritime Travellers Processing Committee (MTPC).

-Under the Act, if the intended port of arrival is either:
+You must apply for permission for your goods to be unloaded under section 146 of the Act if the intended port of arrival is either: